-Canadian ELD Mandate Solutions
+Canadian ELD Solutions for Hours of Service Management

-In short, the ability of ELDs to calculate the time drivers spend on the road is relied heavily upon by Transport Canada as a tool for making sure truckers are in compliance and preventing them from violating HOS regulations.
+Transport Canada issued the ELD mandate in an effort to improve safety for drivers and everyone else on the road.
+The mandate requires for most truckers to utilize electronic logging devices (ELDs) to capture engine data and hours of service (HOS) information.
+In short, the ability of ELDs to calculate the time drivers spend on the road is relied heavily upon by Transport Canada as a tool to ensure compliance and prevent violations of HOS regulations.

-Canada ELD Mandate and its deadline
+Canada ELD Mandate and Enforcement Deadline

 Definition of ELD

-Automated Report: Detailed vehicle diagnostics like mileage, HOS, ROD, DVIRs will be recorded automatically in the form of a report that can be accessed by drivers, fleet managers, and even Transport Canada officers.
+Automated reports: HOS and RODS will be recorded automatically to create reports that can be accessed by drivers, fleet managers, and even Transport Canada officers.

-Three key things to look for in an ELD
+Three Key Things to Look for in an ELD

 Just as there are things to look for in an HOS ELD solution, there are also some red flags to be aware of: